Montana/curl-fetch/README.md

 ## Upcoming features in `curl-fetch v2.0`

-* More recursiveness, so for example:
+* More recursion in the script, so for example:

 ```bash
 if wget "${CURL_URL}" -O "${CURL_TARBALL}"; then